gchtr/induo/README.md

 <http://www.behance.net/gallery/Induo-zieht-Zuerich-an/12065759>

-## Prototype
+## Built With

-built with:

 * jQuery
 * [Raphael.js](http://www.raphaeljs.com)

-If you’d like to contribute or give us some hints on improvements, create an issue or say hello on Twitter.
+If you’d like to contribute or give us some hints on improvements, do a pull request, open an issue or say hello on Twitter.
 We’d be very happy to hear from you.

 ## Todo